microprediction/microprediction/docs/predict.md

 ### The first rule of algo fight club is
-... you have to predict.
-If you don't like the above just cut and paste:
+... you have to fight.
+If you don't like the methods above there's this one-liner:

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_from_new_venv.sh)"

-into a terminal.
+This will install the needed packages into a virtual environment, burn a new write key, and then run the default crawler.

 ### Prerequisites